Santhosh352/Crime_Reporting_System/README.md

 # Crime Reporting System
-This is a web based project.
-To make a crime reporting system in digital fashion this project was developed.
+This is a web-based project.
+To make a crime reporting system in a digital fashion this project was developed to manage complaints, crimes, and wanted criminals.
 This is very helpful to the people in this pandemic situation of COVID-19.

 Tools/Languages used:
 * Front-End: HTML, CSS